 INTRODUCTION

-Marketing of sheep is one of the neglected component of sheep production in India as the farmers are not business oriented and they are unaware of the market plans.
+Marketing of sheep is a neglected component of sheep production in India, as many farmers are not business-oriented and there is lack of awareness of organized market strategies.
 Marketing in India is highly unorganized, dominated by middlemen, based on unscientific pricing structure, lack efficient means of transport combined with distress sale makes the farmers to receive unfair price to their stock (Porwal et al., 2006).
 ‘The sale of stock depends on the size of the flock’ i.e. the farmers try to maintain flock size uniformly throughout the rearing cycle (Rama Rao and Raghu Ram, 1998).

 Common ways of marketing sheep are, through local shandies or markets, direct sale to the consumers at farm level and sale through middlemen (Natarajan Akila, 2014).
 Farmers sell lambs at the age of 3-4 months and price is based on physical appearance.
 Adult animals are sold when they become more in number or become old, unfit for production, diseased and also for reducing the flock size (Kumar et al., 2010).
 At times the selling price of sheep is subjectively attributed to the body condition score (BCS) of the animals and marketing becomes competitive in nature (Biradar, 2016).
-With all these constraints and deficits of marketing, sheep farming still continues to be a livelihood supporting and dependable animal husbandry activity.
+With all these constraints and deficits of marketing, sheep farming still continues to be a source of livelihood supporting farmers and dependable animal husbandry activity.

 MATERIALS AND METHODS